Clarifying a societal problem, its causes and potential impacts

 Problems can be issues that are sitting in present or the past, or they can also be issues that are not necessarily a problem now, but they could eventually become one (future problems or existential risk).
 We did not create specific questions for these scenarios, but we acknowledge that the same types of questions that are included in this stage can be formulated for present or future problems.

 Although problems create a decision-making situation that frames an issue in a negative way, they can also be framed in a positive way as objectives.
-Hence, the goals included in this section can also be framed in a positive way by replacing problems by objectives as A. Describing an objective and its size; B. Understanding an objective; C. Understanding steps and facilitators to achieve an objective; D. Choosing and prioritizing outcomes of a goal ; E. Assessing the variability of an objective; and F. Understanding the impacts of achieving the objective.
+Hence, the goals included in this section can also be framed in a positive way by replacing problems by objectives as A. Describing an objective and its size; B. Understanding an objective; C. Understanding steps and enablers to achieve an objective; D. Choosing and prioritizing outcomes of a goal ; E. Assessing the variability of an objective; and F. Understanding the impacts of achieving the objective.

 Take a look at the demand-driven approach used to create the Matching Q-M tool, as well as a list and explanation of all methodological approaches included.